Quickly exit this site by pressing the Escape key Leave this site

 3.19.6 Dismissal with notice: here previous warnings have been issued for matters of a similar nature an employee may be dismissed for a further act of misconduct.
 Such a dismissal will normally be with notice, or pay-in-lieu of notice, in accordance with contractual or legal requirements.

 3.19.7 Summary dismissal (dismissal without notice): in general terms, Essex Police and Kent Police will not dismiss an employee for a first offence except in a case of gross misconduct.
 In cases of gross misconduct, summary dismissal, without notice or pay-in-lieu of notice may be imposed at the disciplinary hearing.
-In exceptional circumstances, summary dismissal could occur without a hearing although such occasions will be rare and cannot take place without the agreement of the head of human resources or head of operational HR (or their representative) in consultation with the superintendent PSD or their representative.
+In exceptional circumstances, summary dismissal could occur without a hearing although such occasions will be rare and cannot take place without the agreement of the Head of Human Resources or Head of Operational HR (or their Representative) in consultation with the Superintendent PSD or their Representative.

 3.19.8 Other sanctions: there may be circumstances that warrant other sanctions.
 These include compulsory redeployment and downgrading with an appropriate adjustment to salary to match the grade of the new role.
 Such a sanction should be imposed in addition to a final written warning because it is issued as an alternative to dismissal and the consequences of further misconduct must be made clear; i.e. continued employment will be under consideration.
 The table below summarises the possible outcomes:

-Outcome | Expiry of warning |
+Expiry of Warning |

-No case to answer | Not applicable |
+No case to answer |

-Written warning | After 12 months |
+After 12 months |

-Final written warning | After 18 months |
+After 18 months |

-Dismissal* | Not applicable for dismissal |
+N/A for dismissal |

 *and alternative sanctions as detailed under other sanctions above

-3.20 Gross misconduct
+3.20 Gross Misconduct

 3.20.1 The following acts may be regarded by Essex Police and Kent Police as examples of gross misconduct depending on the circumstances.
 The list is not exhaustive: